HumanAutomata/DDungeon/story/room3.md

 The Administators
 ```

-1. make a run for it - you think your potion will help, but you fail - GG
+2. rush for the exit
+You try to rush for the exit, thinking that your potion will help.
+However, before you can cover any distace,
+the statue turns its head and shoots magic out of its eyes, disentegrating you - END

-2. examine the chests
+3. examine the chests
+You take a closer look at the chests
+The chest on the left is blood red in colour, with horizontal brown lines.
+The chest in the center is green, with a vertical white stripe.

-The first chest it blood red, with vertical brown stripes.
+The chest on the right is dark grey, with pink vertical stripes.

+G: "Choose carefully!
+Greeekkk!"
+S: "C-c-choose with caution"

 - two of them will match the chests you saw before
     - in the start
     - in the previous room
 - and the last one will have a new design

 ## choice
 1. pick chest one - devoured by the mimic
 2. pick chest two - devoured by the mimic
+3. pick chest three - you chose correctly

+### 1-2
+You try to open the chest, but it morphs into a mimic and devours you. - END

+### 3
-2. pick chest three - you open the chest and see the amulet you saw at the beginning
+You open the third chest and find the same Amulet you saw earlier

-> you get a backstory of the elf - the amulet was his daughter's
+G: "Give him the Amulet.
+Greekkk!"
+S: "R-r-return the Amulet to him, please"

-1. return the amulet to the king - place it on the statue's hand
+1. return the amulet to the king
+You place the Amulet in the palm of the statue.
+As you do, the exit door behin the throne begins to open.

+1. exit

-you exit through a door behind the throne and start ascending the stairs... to be continued
+You exit through the door and start ascending a flight of stairs... to be continued